top of page

 Inviting the client to articulate what they've learned or become aware of helps to solidify these new understandings.
 Putting their insights into words can make them more tangible and actionable, thereby reinforcing the transformative process.

-10. Circle Back: Completing the Journey
+10. Circle Back: Completing the PCC to MCC Journey

 Revisiting topics or themes from earlier in the session or from previous sessions can reinforce learnings and provide a fuller picture of the client's journey.
 It's an opportunity to celebrate progress, acknowledge setbacks, and set the stage for future growth.